 Although basic life insurance is usually free, employees pay for voluntary life insurance out of their earnings.
 It’s usually made available soon after hiring and at annual open enrollment.

 While group rates make voluntary employee life insurance cheaper than traditional life insurance, it’s not a substitute for individual coverage.
-Employees may not be able to keep the policy if they leave the company.
+Employees may be unable to keep the policy if they leave the company.

 How Voluntary Life Insurance Works